peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 # com.upokecenter.mail.Message

-    public final class Message extends Object
+    public final class Message extends java.lang.Object

 <p>Represents an email message, and contains methods and properties for
  accessing and modifying email message data.
-This class implements the Internet Message Format (RFC 5322) and Multipurpose Internet Mail Extensions (MIME; RFC 2045-2047, RFC 2049). </p> <p><b>Thread safety:</b> This class is mutable; its properties can be changed.
+This class implements the Internet Message Format (RFC 5322) and Multipurpose Internet Mail Extensions (MIME; RFC 2045-2047, RFC 2049). </p> <p><b>Thread safety:
- None of its instance methods are designed to be thread safe.
+ </b> This class is mutable; its properties can be changed.
+None of
+ its instance methods are designed to be thread safe.
 Therefore, access to objects from this class must be synchronized if multiple threads can access them at the same time. </p> <p>The following lists known deviations from the mail specifications (Internet Message Format and MIME): </p> <ul> <li>The content-transfer-encodings "quoted-printable" and "base64" are treated as 7bit instead if they occur in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status"). </li> <li>If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid. </li> <li>Illegal UTF-8 byte sequences appearing in header field values are replaced with